TwoClocks/coroutine-benchmarks/README.md

 ![](graphs/zig-Intel.png)
 ![](graphs/zig-AMD.png)

-Zig isn't even 1.0 yet, and it's main developer says not to deploy it in production.
+Zig isn't even 1.0 yet, and it's creator says not to deploy it in production.
 Maybe it shouldn't be here at all.
 But I enjoyed writing this version the most. `comptime` is super fun.
 This was made with compiler version `0.8.1`

 ### takeaways
 * Callbacks are really fast, or the compiler is good at finding them and in-lining them.
 It might not scale to dispatching multiple events to multiple listeners.
-* Since you need to add both the Suspend and Resume time, coroutines with zig are a slower than C++.
-* Potential for C++ replacement for ULL stuff, if you can get over no traits or interfaces.
+* Potential for C++ replacement for ULL work, if you can get over no traits or interfaces.

 ## Kotlin
 ![](graphs/kotlin-Intel.png)